3rn3st0707/armonia-expuesta/docs/armonia/arm1.md

 It's not that I want you
  Am7
 Not to say, but
-C      D     Em             <-resoluciòn decepcionante If you only knew
+C      D     Em             <-resolución decepcionante If you only knew
     Am7  D7
 How easy it would be...